OyvindSabo/compendiums/09-cuda.md

 # CUDA

+- CUDA is not C++
+- NVCC has to support a particular compiler to compile the “host” code
+- You may need to specify any architecture(s) you’d like to compile your kernels for.

 **Coalescing memory on GPUs**\
 Memory coalescing is a technique which allows for optimal usage of the global memory bandwidth.
 When parallel threads running the same instruction access to consecutive locations in the global memory, the most favorable access pattern is achieved.